Guided Walks in NZ: How Fit Should You Be to Join?

 The track will be really clearly marked.
 You may be able to see a significant distance ahead of you as there’ll be no ridges or valleys to negotiate.
 Public bathroom facilities are within each reach.
 Carparks are usually at the trail head, or positioned somewhere along the track.
 The track is probably also well-lit by street signs or overhead lighting for safety.

-These kinds of tracks are often located close to towns and cities.
+These kinds of hiking tracks are often located close to towns and cities.
 Ideally they are fully accessible for urbanites, families and just those walkers wanting to give the dog a good run around.
 Being close to built up areas you can also expect great mobile phone coverage and full service for the entire duration of the walk.

 How fit do I need to be to join a guided walking tour in New Zealand